 - Co-author “Unearthing’ Engaging Business Students in Creative Learning, Through the Use of Social Media” (2015)

 - Co-author “Enhancing Creative Thinking Abilities through the use of Social Media” (2013)

 - Self-Published “Unearthing; A social media journey” (2010)

 - Grant and Publication “SA Common Knowledge Community” (© 2004)

 Charlie is a #winelover and created a social group called ‘Unearthing Wine(lovers)’

 As a wine enthusiast with no formal wine industry training, I run a small successful hobby wine group of 1000 members and have done so since 2007.
 I have written articles for, and appeared in, publications such as SA In-Business, The Advertiser, Adelaide Matters, Sunday Mail and InDaily.

-Charlie has been engaging in conversations online for a few years now – her first email sent around 1994/5
+Charlie has been engaging in conversations online for a few years – with her first email sent 1994/5

 Topics such as being a carer, developing deeper understandings about aboriginal design and culture, social learning and radio notes are some of the things you will read about.